thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 1. Choose one analyte and filter the data so only the rows for that analyte are shown.

 2. Choose two of the aquifers (or bottles of tequila).
 Are the mean abundances for your chosen analyte different in these two aquifers?
 Don't forget to test your data for normality and homogeneity of variance before selecting a statistical test.
 Use a plot to illustrate whether the means are similar or different.
+If you wish, you can use the figure caption to help illustrate whether means are significantly different or not.
+Either way, be sure to describe the tests you ran in your figure caption, and how you interpreted the results of the tests.
+For example, you should include a statment like "Groups sharing a letter label (a, b) are not significantly different (ANOVA/Tukey HSD tests, p > 0.05).
+Groups with different letters indicate a significant difference (p < 0.05).", or, if you are using asterisks then perhaps something like "Significant differences between groups are indicated by asterisks: \* = p < 0.05, \*\* = p < 0.01 (Kruskal / Dunn tests)."

 3. Choose a second analyte, different from the first one you chose.
 Considering all the aquifers (or all bottles of tequila) in the dataset, do any of them have the same abundance of this analyte?
 Again, don't forget about normality and homogeneity of variance tests.
 Use a plot to illustrate your answer.
+Be sure to describe the tests you ran in your figure caption, and how you interpreted the results of the tests.

 4. Repeat #3 above, but switch the type of test used (i.e. use non-parametric if you used parametric for #3 and vice-versa).
 Compare the *p* values and *p* groups obtained by the two methods.
 Use a graphic to illustrate this.
 Why are they different?